Bordered Floer homology for manifolds with torus boundary via immersed curves: Classifying extendable type D structures

 \section{Classifying extendable type D structures}

 This section proves Theorem \ref{thm:structure}, our structure theorem for type D structures under the hypothesis that the module in question is extendable.
 While this is a purely algebraic result, it is of interest in the present context owing to the fact that the three-manifold invariants that we wish to study all satisfy this additional hypothesis; compare Theorem \ref{thm:extension}.
-As such, the ultimate outcome of this section will be the existence part of Theorem \ref{thm:invariance}
+As such, the ultimate outcome of this section will be the existence part of Theorem \ref{thm:invariance}.

-Broadly, we establish the structure theorem in two steps: First, we give a partial characterization in terms of matrices over the ring $\F[U]/U^2$.
-And, second, we give a combinatorial algorithm that simplifies the train tracks resulting from this partial characterization.
+Broadly, after defining extendable type D structures in Section \ref{sec:extended-type-D-strs}, we establish the structure theorem in two steps.
+First, we give a partial characterization in terms of matrices over the ring $\F[U]/U^2$, and second, we give a combinatorial algorithm that simplifies the train tracks resulting from this partial characterization.